 What is a good redemption?

-A good redemption in a frequent flyer program is one that gives you the most value for your miles.
+A good redemption is one that gives you the most value for your miles.
 This means finding a flight that you would have paid a lot of money for in cash, but can instead redeem for a relatively low number of miles.

 Here are a few things to keep in mind when looking for a good redemption:

-- The cost of the flight in cash.
-The lower the cash price of the flight, the better the redemption value.
+- The cost of the flight in cash: The higher the cash price, the better your potential redemption value.

-- The number of miles required to redeem the flight.
-The fewer miles required, the better the redemption value.
+- The number of miles required: The fewer miles required for that expensive flight, the better.

 Stay tuned to our posts, we regularly publish guides and articles on how to find and book the best sweet spots on each program.